elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/services/web-development-traverse-city.md

 ---
 title: Traverse City Web Development
 subtitle: Uncomplicated Digital Marketing
-description: We have many solutions if you are looking for Traverse City web development options that fit all budgets and needs
+Description: We have many solutions if you are looking for Traverse City web development options that fit all budgets and needs
 summary: 'Andrew McCall: Traverse City Web Development Services is a full service web design and internet marketing company serving clients in the Traverse City Michigan.